Convert to FLAC

 • ffmpeg cannot read metadata, so any existing tags will not be copied to the new FLAC file

-• not all fomats are supported; ffmpeg can only be used for ALAC, APE, Shorten, and WavPack files
+• not all fomats are supported; ffmpeg can only be used for ALAC, APE, MLP, Shorten, WavPack, and WMA Lossless files

 • ffmpeg cannot pipe output directly to the flac, so the conversion process will take longer as it must first write out a temporary WAV file